bhavuk1409/insurflow-backend/README.md

-# InsurFlow — Vehicle Insurance Claims Processing AI
+# Vehicle Insurance Claims Processing AI

 A multi-agent **LangGraph** pipeline that takes a raw claim (photo + invoice + free-text description) and turns it into a structured, explainable decision —